Note from Daniel: This is a guest post by Veronica Wallace.

 In practical ways, show love and concern for your family, your friends, and strangers.

 The more love your family shows toward others, the more gratitude you and your children will express.

-When your children are dependent on you for almost everything, they’ll feel entitled to everything they get.
+When your teens are dependent on you for almost everything, they’ll feel entitled to everything they get.

-If children and teens are too dependent on their parents, they feel powerless yet entitled.
+If teens are too dependent on their parents, they feel powerless yet entitled.
 This is a bad combination.

 Let go of the reins bit by bit.

 Allow your children to gain confidence as they make more decisions, and take full responsibility for those decisions.

 The more problem-solving abilities they develop and the more mature they become, the more they’ll appreciate the resources they have access to.

 26. Do things that require more time and effort, and less money

 When your teens see you spending money, it can often seem too easy to them.